mehulagg/gitlab_test/doc/administration/logs.md

 ## `current`

-This file lives in `/var/log/gitlab/gitaly/current` and is produced by [runit](http://smarden.org/runit/). `runit` is packaged with Omnibus and a brief explanation of it's purpose is available [in the omnibus documentation](https://docs.gitlab.com/omnibus/architecture/#runit).
+This file lives in `/var/log/gitlab/gitaly/current` and is produced by [runit](http://smarden.org/runit/). `runit` is packaged with Omnibus and a brief explanation of its purpose is available [in the omnibus documentation](https://docs.gitlab.com/omnibus/architecture/#runit).
 [Log files are rotated](http://smarden.org/runit/svlogd.8.html), renamed in unix timestamp format and `gzip`-compressed (e.g. `@1584057562.s`).

 ## `unicorn_stderr.log`